thib1984/ytdlmusic/README.md

 ## prerequisites

-- install python3 for your system #no python2!
+- install Python 3 for your system
 - install pip3 for your system #or pip if pip3 does not exist
 - optional : install ffmpeg for your system if you want to use MP3 format (OGG if not)